Using JavaScript with Tyk

 Creating a middleware component

-Tyk injects a TykJS namespace into the JSVM, this namespace can be used to initialise a new middleware component.
-Each middleware component should be in its own *.js file.
+Tyk injects a TykJS namespace into the JSVM, which can be used to initialise a new middleware component.
+The JS for each middleware component should be in its own *.js file.

 Note